9 Important Slavic Gods and Goddesses

 Long before Christian chroniclers tried to bottle up generations of faith into a few pages of text, a whole world of Slavic belief existed with their own gods.
 As their religions descended into silence and were replaced by Christianity, so did their Gods.

-However, even today, you will find believers of this faith.
+However, even today, you will find believers in this faith.
 Perhaps in some distant Slavic settlement, you will see figures of these major gods entrapped within idols.
 It is a humbling experience to know that there was a god and a spirit for every little thing that the Slavs believed held great importance in their lives.

 There was a rather beautiful sense of the Slavic cosmogony that has been lost to time.
 However, it is still etched in the heavens above through the beliefs of those who refuse to let it slowly die out.